Let’s face it, one of the biggest obstacles as a digital marketeer is making sure your customers make it through their buyer’s journey seamlessly.

 Like in the example above, these can be used to drive behavior by reminding the shopper of the popularity of a product based on how many people have viewed it, bought it, or saved it to their wishlist.

-Another, more subtle, approach is to embed copy into the webpage.
+Another, more subtle, approach is to optimizing your online sales is to embed copy into the webpage.
 In the example above, we used urgency driven text to convey the benefits of ordering now (i.e., receiving it tomorrow).

 Other effective copy for nudges on the Product Detail page can relate to the number of items left in stock (if limited), fast delivery, or hassle-free returns.